 How to swap Natural Cosmetic Ingredients in your Formulation

-Here are our 5 tips to replace ingredients in your formula:
+Here are our 5 tips to substitute ingredients in your formula:

 Step 1: Function